ashutoshmjain/gita/src/mathuraChap03.md

 <div style="padding-left:40px;font-size:0.9em;">

 `Abhivaykti`, in `Sanskrit`, means expression - the final act of all creative pursuits.
-In `Vaidik` science, there were two primary expressions - `Naad and Mudra`.
+In `Vaidik` science, there were primarily two of them - `Naad and Mudra`.

 > A distinction must be made here between information and knowledge.
 Information doesn't have the creative potency - knowledge has.
 Information is dualistic - knowledge harnesses duality to manifest **third** dimension - the creation.
 >